How to Cache in Mobile Hybrid IoT Networks?: Order-Optimal Cache Allocation Strategy in Mobile Hybrid IoT Networks

-We are now ready to characterize the optimal throughput--delay trade-off in the following theorem.
+We are now ready to characterize the order-optimal throughput--delay trade-off in the following theorem.

-\begin{thm} Suppose that the content delivery routing in Section \ref{routing} and the optimal replication strategy in Proposition \ref{cache1} are used for the content-centric mobile hybrid network.
-Then, according to the Zipf exponent $\alpha$ and the scaling parameters $\gamma$, $\delta$, and $\beta$, the optimal throughput--delay trade-off is given by
+\begin{thm} Suppose that the content delivery routing in Section \ref{routing} and the order-optimal replication strategy in Proposition \ref{cache1} are used for the content-centric mobile hybrid IoT network.
+Then, according to the Zipf exponent $\alpha$ and the scaling parameters $\gamma$, $\delta$, and $\beta$, the order-optimal throughput--delay trade-off is given by

 for an arbitrarily small constant $\epsilon> 0$.
 Here,